unibo-spe/spe-slides/content/11-mdd/_index.md

 - When you model a domain (e.g. with DDD) you are always exploiting some __meta-model__
     + whether you are aware of it or not

-> Is UML the only choice?
-Are there other relevant meta-models?

 ---

 ## Model-driven whatever